Thank you for your support!

 Accessible and Responsive Government

 City Hall should be accessible to the people it serves and elected leaders should be easy to reach and accountable for results.
-Rebecca gets out of the office and into the community regularly to connect with constituents through Community Coffees and Happy Hours and she pushes for transparent processes and results-oriented decisions on the Council.
+Rebecca gets out of the office and into the community regularly.

 Housing for All